michTalebzadeh/migrate_oracle_table_to_aerospike/README.md

 ```
 spark.conf.set("aerospike.keyPath", "/etc/aerospike/features.conf")
 ```
-otherwise you are going to get an error!
+Otherwise you are going to get an error!